rekalogika/rekalogika-docs/docs/analytics/04-query/02-data-cube.md

 ---
-title: Data Cube Result
+title: Data Cube
 ---

-To get the result in the data cube format, call the `getCube()` method on the `Result` object.
-It returns the apex `CubeCell` that has no dimension and thus represents the entire data cube.

-A `CubeCell` represents a single cell in the data cube.
-Each cell contains coordinates of dimensions and measures.
-You can drill down from a cube cell into a more specific cube by calling the `drillDown()` or `slice()` method.
+The result of a `Query` is the apex `CubeCell` that aggregates all the data in the result.

 ## Class Diagram